hansenjn/MultifocalImaging-AnalysisToolbox/Example Data/SpermQ-MF/Reconstruct Beat/README.md

-﻿# Example data sets for SpermQ-MF - reconstruction of the flagellar beat This example data set is part of the [MultifocalImaging-AnalysisToolbox](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox).  please see the main page of the [MultifocalImaging-AnalysisToolbox](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox) for copyright notes, license notes, etc. Please read the [User Guide](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/User%20Guide) for detailed explanations!
+﻿# Example data sets for SpermQ-MF - reconstruction of the flagellar beat This example data set is part of the [MultifocalImaging-AnalysisToolbox](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox).  please see the main page of the [MultifocalImaging-AnalysisToolbox](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox) for copyright notes, license notes, etc. Please read the [User Guide](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/User%20Guide) for detailed explanations.

 ## Running the example data with SpermQ-MF
 - Download this folder and place it on your hard disk